packetpilot/rdrx/README.md

    * generate the [Redirects table in the README](README.md#redirects-do-not-manually-edit)
    * generate of the [rdrx.conf](rdrx.conf) file
    * stop and remove a pre-existing docker container
-   * build and start a fresh docker container
+   * build and start a fresh docker container (total downtime is ~3s on a modern MacBook Pro)
+   * run helpful tests along the way, with some red/green color coding, and helpful output

 *Note: Some shortcuts may only work on the corp network/VPN*

 ## "Someday"
+- [x] dockerize
+- [x] json-ify
 - [ ] Custom 404 with a form for magical ingestion/addition of a shortcut
-- [ ] Put/get json from GCS/S3
+- [ ] Get json from GCS/S3
+- [ ] Put json into GCS/S3 from a Google Sheet (for 'zero-chops admin')
+- [ ] Analytics support
+- [ ] Prometheus exporter

 ## Redirects (do not manually edit)